VoronDesign/Voron-Hardware/Klipper_Expander/Documentation/README.md

 You will need the following devices:
 - Power supply (5V is easiest)
 - 4 x devices for MOSFET that will work at Power supply voltage
-- Neopixel with appropriate dupont headere (WS2812b for 5V or WS2811 for 12V)
+- Neopixel with appropriate dupont headers (WS2812b for 5V or WS2811 for 12V)
-- Display like this one: [Adafruit OLED Display](https://www.adafruit.com/product/931)
+- Display (like this one: [Adafruit OLED Display](https://www.adafruit.com/product/931))
 - 2 Thermistors with dupont or JST headers
 - Raspberry Pi or another computer running Klipper

-Use the [Example](../Software/standalone.cfg) confiugration supplied in this repository
+Use the [Example](../Software/standalone.cfg) configuration supplied in this repository

 When the Expander starts up you should see:
 - All 3 Status LEDs light up
 - None of the MOSFETs light up
 - Neopixel will be orange
-- Display will have 3d printer typical display
+- Display will have a typical 3d printer interface

 Other steps:
 - Run a M105 to get temperature readings